Integrated College Experience

-- Sign the ICE agreement and complete its requirements
+- Sign ICE Program Letter of Commitment and complete its requirements.

-- Complete TLCM 100 (Bridge: Building Connections) in the fall, and TLCM 101 in the spring.
+- Complete TLCM 100 (Bridge: Building Connections) in the fall, and TLCM 101 (Bridge: Learning and Communities) in the spring.

 - This one hour credit course is designed to help ICE students transition into their college experience, meet other first-year students, and learn college academic skills.

 - We will be using the textbook Your Complete Guide to College Sucess: How to Study Smart, Achieve Your Goals, and Enjoy Campus Life by Daniel J. Foss, Ph.D.
 (This book is a great resource as you transition into college.
 Feel free to purchase it now and get a head start!
 Contact the Campus Store.)

 - Meet with an academic coach each week.

 Why was I chosen to be in the ICE program?

 Most colleges, especially four year colleges and universities, have admissions criteria.
 Union College admissions criteria requires students to have a high school GPA of 2.5 and an ACT score of 18 or an SAT score of 1290.
 Along with admissions standards most colleges have course placement requirements.
 Union College requires students to have an English ACT score of 17 and a Math ACT score of 17 in order to be placed in College English and College Math.
 An applicant to Union College who has scores lower than the admissions criteria and lower than the placement standards is reviewed by an admissions committee.
 Your application was reviewed and the committee agreed that you would be a great Union College student starting through the ICE program.

 How long do I have to be in the ICE program?

 You will be in the ICE program for two semesters—your first year at Union.